vmware-tanzu/velero/site/content/docs/main/style-guide.md

 |Create a new cluster.|Turn up a new cluster.|
 {{< /table >}}

-### Avoid statements statements about the future or that will soon be out of date
+### Avoid statements about the future or that will soon be out of date

 Avoid making promises or giving hints about the future.
 If you need to talk about a beta feature, put the text under a heading that identifies it as beta